hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

    log messages in its terminal window.

+.. _confirm-rest-api-ubuntu-label:

-Step 6: Confirm that the REST API is Running
+Step 6: Confirm Connectivity to the REST API
 ============================================

-In order to configure the validator, the REST API must be running.

-..
-The client terminal window is used to run Sawtooth commands, which interact
-.. with the validator through the REST API.

 #.
 Open a new terminal window (the client terminal window).
 In this
    procedure, the prompt ``user@client$`` shows the commands that should be